Peachtree-Pine shelter

 Mayor Kasim Reed declared that "Peachtree-Pine is awful.
 It has rampant drug sales, and it poses a serious risk to the health of people in the City of Atlanta".

 The Task Force, on the other hand, has filed multiple lawsuits accusing the city officials, downtown business organizations, and Emory University (which operates a hospital across from the shelter) of having conspired to dry up its funding sources and force it out of business through tortious interference, defamation and other illegal means.

 The shelter's troubled relations with the surrounding community, including its long running legal battles with the City Hall and other organizations, have been covered extensively in local publications such as The Atlanta Journal-Constitution, Creative Loafing, and Atlanta Business Chronicle.
 There have also been in depth reports in national media.

-The building itself was designed by notable Atlanta architect A. Ten Eyck Brown and was originally known as the United Motors Services Building when it opened in 1921.
+The building itself was designed by notable Atlanta architect A. Ten Eyck Brown and was originally known as the United Motors Service Building when it opened in 1921.